 Start with something simple and build from there.
 Look for easy recipes not requiring too many different ingredients.
 It doesn’t need to be perfect, a mistake I use to make when I started cooking for myself.
 No one expects you to make a 6-layer cake or an elaborated 3-course dinner.
-Just start with a basic balanced healthy meal.
+Just start with a basic balanced meal.
 If you don’t understand terminology used in recipes or need advice on how to cut an ingredient, look it up on YouTube.
 That is how I learned some really awesome cooking techniques.

 Enjoy the experience

 Make cooking a reward rather than a chore.
 Instead of seeing it as a necessity start seeing it as a way to unwind.
 While chopping vegetables or stirring pieces of chicken you can clear your thoughts and calm your mind.
 Turn on some music or an inspirational podcast you like.
 Allow yourself to enjoy creating a tasty, nutritious meal for yourself!

 Cooking can be really meaningful in restoring your relationship with food and reconnecting your body and mind.
 Consuming a dish that you’ve put effort and energy into will also help you to eat more mindfully.
 Light some candles, turn off your phone or TV and allow yourself to taste and enjoy your meal!

 Be patient with yourself when you’re recovering from your eating disorder.
 It took you many years to develop your unhealthy and destructive behaviors, so be kind when you work towards restoring your relationship with food and cooking.
 After time you will be able to enjoy both the smell of food and consuming it, trust me.

 Do you experience any fears with cooking?